samepage-network/samepage.network/docs/getting_started/install.md

 ![](/images/docs/getting-started/onboarding-create.png)

-Enter the invite code you were sent by the SamePage team.
-If you do not yet have an invite code, please reach out to the team by emailing [support@samepage.network](mailto:support@samepage.network) to secure your own.
+Create your SamePage account by entering your email address and adding a password.
+This will automatically link the current application you're using as a Notebook tied to your account.
 Make sure to also check the flag ensuring you agree to SamePage's terms and conditions:

 ![](/images/docs/getting-started/onboarding-invite.png)